“I'm not upset that you lied to me, I'm upset that from now on I can't believe you.”

 Truth bias (Vrij, 2008) is a common finding in deception detection research where human judges are more likely to classify an opinion as truthful than deceptive.
 This means that favour lies with the liar because ultimately people want to believe what they see, hear or read.

 From a consumer’s point of view, truth bias would lead someone to believe that the very positive Amazon review they’re reading is true rather than suspect it’s fake.
-From a business’ perspective, it means that apart from the logistical challenges faced, it is far less accurate to rely on humans to spot deception on a large scale.
-Manually sifting through hundreds of written reviews looking for potential fakes is a very time-consuming and low-yielding task.
-We rely heavily on visual cues when spotting deception, something lacking in deciphering written reviews.
+From a business’ perspective, it means that apart from the operational challenge of manually sifting through hundreds of thousands of reviews, it is far less accurate to rely on humans to spot deception on a large scale.
+We rely heavily on visual cues when spotting deception - impossible when analysing written reviews.
 That coupled with our propensity to believe what we read makes it a very challenging task indeed.

-So, how can online review platforms and brands that offer customer review functionality protect themselves from such fakery?
+So, how can online platforms that offer customer review functionality protect themselves from review fraud?